genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ### Displaying a Record - Set

-To display a particular record from a Table, you need to use the [`set`](#dbmon-commands) command to populate an Index field with the value you are searching for, and then use the [`find`](#dbmon-commands) command providing the appropriate Index name.
+To display a particular record from a table, you need to use the [`set`](#dbmon-commands) command to populate an Index field with the value you are searching for, and then use the [`find`](#dbmon-commands) command providing the appropriate Index name.

 So for example if we are looking for a Broker that has a `VIEW_CODE` value of “HSBC” we would want to use the Key named `BROKER_BY_VIEW_CODE` and to use that key we would need to set the `VIEW_CODE` to the value `HSBC`.
 Hence, the commands we would use are as follows: